espenmei/svcm/README.md

-**svcmr** is an R-package intended for easy specification of models combining structural equation models with sparse relationship matrices.
+**svcm** is an R-package intended for easy specification of models combining structural equation models with sparse relationship matrices.
 A relationship matrix may for example encode the genetic relatedness among individuals or different forms of shared environments.
 The interface is